-As of January 26, 2021 all travelers entering the United States by air are required to have a negative COVID-19 test within three days of travel OR proof of a COVID-19 infection within the past 90 days that the person has recovered from.
+As of January 26, 2021, all travelers entering the United States by air are required to have a negative COVID-19 test within three days of travel OR proof of a positive COVID-19 test within the past 90 days that the person has recovered from.
 See the full order here: https://www.cdc.gov/quarantine/pdf/global-airline-testing-order_2021-01-2_R3-signed-encrypted-p.pdf and see FAQs about the order here: https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html.

 - Please submit requests for clearance letters 10 BUSINESS DAYS prior to travel.
 It can take up to 10 business days for requests to be fulfilled.

 - The positive laboratory test confirming COVID-19 must be a molecular test (PCR, NAAT, etc.) or an antigen test.
 Antibody tests are not accepted.

 - If your laboratory test was not reported to the DPH, DPH will not be able to sign a clearance letter.
 DPH will let you know if this is the case.
 You will then have to ask the provider or facility that performed the COVID-19 test for a verification letter.

 - At this time, DPH can only fill requests submitted through email.
 Please follow the steps below.

 Download the following document and complete ALL sections:

 Send the completed document AND a photo or scan of a form of government-issued photo identification (passport, state-issued photo identification card, etc.) to email@example.com with the subject “Requesting Clearance Letter for Travel".